 A way to get around that is to manually setup the endpoint (see above) and manually start the reactor when it is convenient.

 Notice that, since

 Klein.run sets up logging to stdout for you,

 you will need to set that up manually as well.

-Read more about logging with Twisted here:
+Read more about logging with Twisted in the official docs.

-from klein import Klein app = Klein() from twisted.internet import endpoints, reactor from twisted.web.server import Site # Create desired endpoint endpoint_description = "tcp6:port=8080:interface=\:\:1" endpoint = endpoints.serverFromString(reactor, endpoint_description) # This actually starts listening on the endpoint with the Klein app endpoint.listen(Site(app.resource()) # After doing other things like setting up logging, # starting other services in the reactor or # listening on other ports or sockets: reactor.run()
+from klein import Klein app = Klein() from twisted.internet import endpoints, reactor from twisted.web.server import Site # Create desired endpoint endpoint_description = "tcp6:port=8080:interface=\:\:1" endpoint = endpoints.serverFromString(reactor, endpoint_description) # This actually starts listening on the endpoint with the Klein app endpoint.listen(Site(app.resource())) # After doing other things like setting up logging, # starting other services in the reactor or # listening on other ports or sockets: reactor.run()